 Dry the Potatoes

 Drain the potatoes, return them to the hot pot, and return the pot to low heat.
-Cook, uncovered, shaking the pan, for 5 to 10 minutes to evaporate as much water from the hot potatoes as you can.Continue to 5 of 7 below.
+Cook, uncovered, shaking the pan every few minutes, for 5 to 10 minutes to evaporate as much water from the hot potatoes as you can.Continue to 4 of 5 below.

 Peel & Mash the Potatoes

-I cannot stress enough the extent to which it is worth the $15 or so that a ricer costs when it comes to mashed potatoes (find a potato ricer here).
+The extent to which it is worth the $15 or so that a ricer costs when it comes to mashed potatoes cannot be stressed enough.
 A ricer mashes potatoes utterly and completely, without a bump or lump in sight.
 Not sold yet?
-What if I told you that the ricer simultaneously peels and mashes?
+What if you knew that the ricer simultaneously peels and mashes?
 That's right: as you press the potato through the ricer, the pureed potato comes out while the skin stays behind.
-It's fast, it's easy, it's thorough—it's ideal for... perfect mashed potatoes.
+It's fast, it's easy, it's thorough—it's ideal for perfect mashed potatoes.

-The fast, mechanical action of mixers, blenders, and food processors can quickly turn the delicate starch in potatoes into a gluey, spackle-like substance.
+Note that the fast mechanical action of mixers, blenders, and food processors can quickly turn the delicate starch in potatoes into a gluey, spackle-like substance.
 If you've cooked the potatoes enough—until they are very very extremely tender—these devices are completely unnecessary for fully mashed, utterly lovely mashed potatoes.
-If you do use them, be careful to whirl or blend the potatoes only as long as it takes to mash them.Continue to 7 of 7 below.
+If you do use them, be careful to whirl or blend the potatoes only as long as it takes to mash them.Continue to 5 of 5 below.

 Add Hot Cream, Butter, or Other Flavorings

 Heat any cream, milk, butter, or flavorings before you add them to the mashed potatoes.
 This will keep the potatoes hot and also keep them fluffy.
-I find about 1/2 cup milk or cream and 2 to 3 tablespoons of butter works well for every 2 1/2 pounds of potatoes.
+For every 1 pound of potatoes, use about 1/2 cup milk or cream and 3 tablespoons of butter.
+Add more to taste, along with salt and pepper.
 Enjoy the best mashed potatoes ever!